menu icon

 This tuna egg salad is such a comfort meal.
 It is so versatile and easily adaptable to your preferences.

-You may want to consider trying out some other breakfast options, such as avocado toast drizzled with balsamic glaze and cast iron quiche.
+You may want to consider trying out some other breakfast options, such as avocado toast drizzled with balsamic glaze, Serbian polenta, egg-dipped pan-fried toast, or cast iron quiche.

 Jump to: